16th March 2020

 Bembridge, the Best Village on the Isle of Wight

 Bembridge has the reputation of being both the biggest village in England and the best village on the Isle of Wight.
 I was excited at the prospect of finding out more about it.

-Bembridge Village sprawls around the most easterly coastline of the Isle of Wight in an area known as South Wight.
+Bembridge Village sprawls around the most easterly coastline of the Isle of Wight in an area known as East Wight.
 A population of approximately four thousand supports its claim to be the largest village in England.
 It has a harbour, three beaches and its own airport.
 The three contrasting beaches, Lane End, the Ledge and Bembridge Beach offer very different experiences to its visitors.
 I started on the Lane End.
 This area, in the east of the village mainly consists of modern bungalows and a small shopping area.
 Lane End goes right down to the beach of the same name, home of the Bembridge Lifeboat Station.